Updated: Mar 15

 The sunlight also inhibits certain viruses from growing.
 This makes it a hot antiviral!

-Still, protect your little one's skin with a good sunscreen.
+Still, protect your little one's skin with good sunscreen.
 This will not prevent them from reaping the immune-boosting benefits!

 Keep a Good Sleep Schedule